 How do you feel about getting plenty of monkey hugs, acting as surrogate parents to baby primates and becoming a human climbing frame?
 If the answer to these three questions is positive, this could be the best family adventure that you are likely to take.
 Not only will you learn where the phrase “cheeky monkey” comes from but you will receive endless monkey hugs in this exceptionally friendly and life-changing rehabilitation centre in the African bush.

-Located in the lush African bush, your family will escape city life.
 Your family will easily become integrated in this volunteer community, run by an energetic couple who are passionate about the monkeys and baboons they work with- there are even a few dogs and a tortoise to count as part of your wider group!

 Well regarded in the conservation community, the centre has received special accreditation from the government.
 It is known for the exceptional standard of care given to the monkeys (as well as to the volunteers!) and for having undertaken many successful releases into the wild.

 All tasks undertaken here are demand-driven, and these can vary throughout the year and depending on whether a release is imminent.
 Examples of what you might be asked to get involved in are below:

 - Cleaning out the enclosures (probably with a monkey or two hoping for a hug at the same time!)

 - Preparing food for the adult monkeys and baboons